![]() |

 Handicap accessibility: From the sidewalk on the Lake St bridge.

 Pets: Allowed if on a leash.
-For your pet’s safety, and the safety of other hikers, keep your pet on the leash!
+For your pet’s safety, and the safety of other hikers, keep your pet on the leash.
 It doesn’t matter if your dog is “friendly,” it’s the law.
-Please clean up after.
-Pets are not allowed in the water.
+Pets can get seriously injured or knock someone into the gorge.
+Pets are not allowed in the water (strong, dangerous currents).

 Swimming: Prohibited and dangerous.